 In all of this, make sure that you have a strong support system in place.
 Make a determined effort to stay in close contact with loving and understanding friends during this challenging period in your life.
 Preserving your sense of perspective is essential to safeguarding your own health and sanity.

-If you need referrals to qualified Christian therapists practicing in your area, Focus on the Family's Counseling Department can provide you with a list of carefully screened candidates.
-Our counselors would also love to discuss your situation with you over the phone - they're available to take your call at this number.
+If you need referrals to qualified Christian therapists practicing in your area, contact us.
+Focus on the Family's Counseling department can provide you with a list of carefully screened candidates.
+Our counselors would also love to discuss your situation with you over the phone.